 The Federal Perkins program expires September 30, 2017.
 Due to restrictions in funding and regulatory requirements, Lander University will only offer these loans to select students.

 The Federal Perkins Loan is a need-based loan, and funds are very limited.
 You must complete the FAFSA in order to be considered for this loan.
 In certain circumstances, the Perkins Loan may be forgiven, or canceled, if the borrower enters a career in teaching, law enforcement, or nursing.
-The maximum annual amount awarded by Lander is $2000, the maximum aggregate amount is $20,000 for undergraduate study.
+The maximum annual limit is $5,500 and the maximum aggregate amount is $20,000 for undergraduate study.
 If the Perkins Loan must be repaid, repayment begins at the end of a nine-month grace period.
 The monthly amount is determined by the total amount borrowed, but it must be at least $40.
 If you are awarded a Perkins Loan by the Financial Aid Office, you will be sent the appropriate documents (the Master Promissory Note and Perkins Data Sheet) to complete and return.

 If awarded a Perkins Loan and the student wishes to receive it, it must be accepted on Bearcat Web.
 All first-time Perkins Loan borrowers at Lander must complete Entrance Counseling.
 Loan money will not be disbursed until the entrance counseling, master promissory note and data sheet are complete and filed in our office.
 Exit Counseling will be required upon leaving Lander or dropping below half-time status and must be completed in person in the Student Accounts Office.

 To be considered for this loan, a FAFSA Application must be completed.

 Students may be able to cancel up to 100 percent of their Federal Perkins Loan if they are teaching in a low-income school or in a critical subject area.
 Find information and eligibility requirements at this site.